merari95/DESeq2_Analysis/Notes/Understanding_DESeq2.md

 BACKGROUND: Analyzing RNA-seq count data from the airway dataset, which contains airway smooth muscle cell samples that were:

--treated with dexamethasone (a corticosteroid drug), and
+1. treated with dexamethasone (a corticosteroid drug), and

--untreated (control samples).
+2. untreated (control samples).

 OBJECTIVE: Identify which genes show significant differences in expression between treated and untreated samples. (i.e. Which genes are up-regulated (more highly expressed after dexamethasone)?
 Which genes are down-regulated (less expressed after dexamethasone)?